Hootsuite Logo

 Hootsuite Logo History

-The users themselves chose the name for the service.
-Ryan Holmes motivated them with a cash award, promising $ 500 for winning the competition.
-The best, in his opinion, version was formed from the French phrase “tout de suite,” which means “right now.”
+The users themselves chose the service’s name.
+Ryan Holmes motivated them with a cash award, promising $500 to the competition winner.
+He believes the best version was formed from the French phrase “tout de suite,” which means “right now.”
 The person who suggested it used the owl icon on the BrightKit dashboard as inspiration.
-He noticed the connection between the words “Owly” and “Hootsuite” and received the grand prize for his resourcefulness.
+He noticed the connection between the words “Owly” and “Hootsuite” and received the grand prize for resourcefulness.

 The renaming took place in 2009.
 Simultaneously, the platform added support for other social networks and began to operate as an independent company.
-It left Invoke Media and was incorporated under the name Hootsuite Media, Inc. From that moment on, her independent path began in the field of online brand management.
-The service logo changed under the influence of external factors.
-It reflected the company’s desire to overtake competitors even in such a matter as creating a visual identity.
+It left Invoke Media and was incorporated as Hootsuite Media, Inc. From that moment on, her independent path began in online brand management.
+The service logo changed due to external factors.
+It reflected the company’s desire to outpace competitors, even in areas such as visual identity.

 What is Hootsuite?

-Hootsuite is a service that allows you to control several accounts on different social networks at once.
+Hootsuite is a service that lets you manage multiple accounts across different social networks at once.
 It looks like a control panel, opens in a browser, and has a wide range of functions.
 The platform was developed by Hootsuite Media, Inc., named after the owl in the logo.
 Matt Nathan suggested combining the word “Owly” with the French pun “tout de suite.”

 2008 – 2014